As (song): Other versions

 In 2000, singer Nichole Nordeman covered the song on her album This Mystery.

 Dutch singer Esmée Denters covered the song for Billboards Mashup Mondays series in 2011.

 In 2011 the season 2 winners of vocal competition The Sing-Off, Committed, also covered this song on their self-titled debut album.

 Anthony Hamilton and Marsha Ambrosious make cameos in the 2013 film The Best Man Holiday, in which the singers appear as themselves and perform the song as an R&B ballad at a main character's funeral.

 The original Stevie Wonder version was featured in The Best Man Holidays predecessor The Best Man in a more lighthearted scene.

 In 2014 it was covered by American singer Camille for her Stevie Wonder tribute album I Sing Stevie: The Stevie Wonder Songbook, an album that received an Independent Music Awards nomination for Best Tribute Album.

 In 2017 it was covered by American Multi-instrumentalist Bill Wurtz and put on his website under the Jazz page.

+In 2017, American singer and actor Christopher Jackson performed the song 69th Primetime Emmy Awards during the In Memoriam segment.

 Two dance-oriented versions of the song, both with the title "As Always", have reached the UK Singles Chart Top 75: one in 1989 produced by Farley "Jackmaster" Funk with Ricky Dillard on vocals; another in 1992 by Secret Life.

 Singer-songwriter Becca Stevens included a cover of the song, featuring Jacob Collier, on her album Regina (2017).